borgbackup/borg/docs/internals/data-structures.rst

 archive deletion and check.

 As the manifest is always updated and always read, it is the ideal place to store feature flags, comparable to the super-block of a file system.
-The only issue problem is to recover from a lost manifest, i.e. how is it possible to detect which feature flags are enabled, if there is no manifest to tell.
+The only problem is to recover from a lost manifest, i.e. how is it possible to detect which feature flags are enabled, if there is no manifest to tell.
 This issue is left open at this time, but is not expected to be a major hurdle; it doesn't have to be handled efficiently, it just